-“The folks in the community are lacking in materials and comforts, but demonstrate a love and concern for each other unlike anywhere I live or have visited.
+“Thec ommunity’s lacking in materials and comforts, but they demonstrate a love and concern for each other unlike anywhere I live or have visited.
 I will try to follow their example.”Kathy Kromroy

-Tom shared a bit of insight from conversations with local people: West Virginians are resourceful, industrious people who struggle to overcome the exploitation and subsequent abandonment of the large-scale logging and coal mining firms which dominated their economy in the early 20th century.
+Tom said the local people are resourceful, industrious people who struggle to overcome the exploitation and subsequent abandonment of the large-scale logging and coal mining firms which dominated their economy in the early 20th century.
 At that time, these companies brought wage-paying jobs and modern amenities to Appalachia, but by the 1960s, had failed to confer any long-term benefits to the people.
 Many of the former “coal towns” – and the societies that inhabited them – now lie in ruins.

 “Learning about the work and life of coal miners when our team visited an underground mine – we will never forget that experience and the feeling of almost awe that so many people worked in those dark, dangerous conditions and basically gave control of the lives of themselves and their families to the coal companies,” Tom reflected.